 When a student fails to follow appropriate procedures in the checking-out process a \$100 fee is applied.
+There will be an additional amount charged which will be determined based on damages or key replacement.

 Room Damage Fee

 All damages in residence halls are charged to the person(s) responsible.
 If the person(s) responsible is/are not identified, damages in bedrooms are assessed to both residents of the room and damages in common areas are assessed on a pro-rated basis to all residents of the area/dorm.
 Damage fees are determined based on the replacement/repair rates.